- Home

 Appearance of breast

-It’s natural to feel nervous when the bandages and dressings are first removed.
-The look of the reconstructed breast will improve as the bruising and swelling lessen.
-The appearance of a breast reconstruction using a tissue flap may take longer to settle.
+It’s common to feel nervous when the bandages and dressings are first removed.
+It will take time for the bruising and swelling to fade, and the appearance of a breast reconstruction using a tissue flap may take longer to settle.
+If you’re disappointed with the appearance of the breast, you may have other operations or procedures to improve the look and shape of the breast.

 Your self-esteem is likely to be affected, see Body image for ways to accept the changes in your body.